akuklev/akuklev/synthetic-types.md

 § Defining integers: Inductive Types with reduction rules
 ---------------------------------------------------------

-Inductive types may have structurally recursive reducible constructors.
+Inductive types may have recursive reducible constructors.
 These generalize reducible constructors of variant types, that were introduced in [#Variant_Types_with_bundled_operations].
 Let us define some bundled operations for `Nat` to provide a solid example:

 **Example 6**
 ```scala